metermd/has_salt/README.md

 You're using `has_secure_password`, right?
 But sometimes, you still need a per-record salt for other, non-password reasons.
-For example, to generate non-predictable URLs, secret keys's that aren't vulnerable to replayability, etc.
+For example, to generate non-predictable URLs, secret keys that aren't vulnerable to replayability, etc.

 `has_salt` does all this for you, without having to do all the `before_validate`